 Details of the work carried by each of the Board Committees can be found in the respective committee sessions under this Corporate Governance Report.
-All Committees adopt the same governance processes as the Board as far as possible and report back to the Board on their decisions and recommendations on a regular basis.

 Each of these Committees has specific written terms of reference, which set out in detail their respective authorities and responsibilities.
 Each Committee reviews its terms of reference and effectiveness annually.
 The terms of reference of all the Non-executive Board Committees are available on our website.